 Then there is the Sausage Roll, the Haggis Roll, the Tattie Dog, and the Double Potato Roll, which all guarantee you won’t be leaving The Piemaker hungry.
 Best of all, this family-run business manages to keep prices exceptionally low for a city-center business, which we love as much as the delectable pie filling!
 If you’re looking for budget-friendly restaurants in Edinburgh, you won’t regret visiting The Piemaker.

-6. Dig into Fish and Chips at The Fishmarket Newhaven
+6. The Fishmarket Newhaven

 Make the journey north to the shores of the Firth of Forth (around 30 minutes from the Edinburgh city center), and you’ll find the freshest fish and chips at The Fishmarket Newhaven.